zodax-ai/Zodax_Token/README.md

 ### Burning

-Token holders can burn their tokens, reducing the total supply.
+Token holders can burn their tokens, reducing the total supply
 - **Functions**:
   - `burn(uint256 amount)`: Burns a specified amount of tokens from the caller's account.